whiteinge/eseth/2005/dotfiles.rst

-:Date: 2005-10-08
+:date: 2005-10-08

-.. _dotfiles:
+:category: computing, unix, zsh, screen, vim

 ========
 Dotfiles
 ========

-.. index:: computing, unix, zsh, screen, vim

 I've long enjoyed painstakingly constructing dotfiles or \*rc files for various programs I use frequently.
-They allow such exact configuration and are so portable between systems. :ref:`If only Firefox worked so simply
+They allow such exact configuration and are so portable between systems. `If only Firefox worked so simply
-<firefox-boxen-hopping>`.
+<../2006/firefox-boxen-hopping.html>`_.

 Here are some of mine:

 *   Zsh is an amazing shell.
 It has unbelievable completion abilities, and is just gorgeous (pictured).
-I enjoy Vi-mode in my shells and :rc:`my zshrc has a Vi-style mode display <.zshrc>` that I cobbled together from a few examples on the 'net.
-It also includes a small shell-function called :rc:`dotsync <.zshrc@6a2377c#228>` that keeps the rest of these dotfiles current.
+I enjoy Vi-mode in my shells and `my zshrc has a Vi-style mode display
+    <https://github.com/whiteinge/dotfiles/blob/master/.zshrc>`_ that I cobbled together from a few
+    examples on the 'net.
+It also includes a small shell-function called `dotsync
+    <https://github.com/whiteinge/dotfiles/blob/6a2377c/.zshrc#L228>`_ that keeps the rest of these dotfiles current.
-*   I've spent days of my life fine-tuning the :rc:`best goddamn vimrc in the whole world <.vimrc>`.
+*   I've spent days of my life fine-tuning the `best goddamn vimrc in the whole world <https://github.com/whiteinge/dotfiles/blob/master/.vimrc>`_.
 Parts of it are very much tailored to me, but I've tried to comment all my reasons for each option.
-*   GNU screen brings tabs and resume-able sessions to your command-line work, this utility is too useful to overlook. :rc:`My screenrc file illustrates tabs <.screenrc>` as best as possible (pictured).
+*   GNU screen brings tabs and resume-able sessions to your command-line work, this utility is too useful to overlook. `My screenrc file illustrates tabs
+    <https://github.com/whiteinge/dotfiles/blob/master/.screenrc>`_ as best as possible (pictured).

 There's no reason you should work with an ugly terminal.
 It's 2005, your computer can handle it.
 And nothings beats sitting down at a new computer and